 F. Application Procedures

-- On-line application for SRS – Application will be open and announced in April 2020.
-Late applications will not be accepted.
+- On-line application for SRS – Application will be open in June and announced in July 2020.
 Applicants should indicate only one specific hall, that they have once lived in the year of application, in their application.

 - Result – Application Result will be announced by email.
 No SRS waiting list will be maintained.
 In case successful applicants decline their hall offers, their hall offers will be retracted for central allocation.

-- Appeal – Appeal will not be accepted since the decision of the HAC is final and binding.
-HAC may also refuse to disclose the reasons for unsuccessful applications.
+- Appeal – There is no appeal mechanism.
+In case of any dispute, the decision of the HAC is final and binding and it does not need to disclose the reasons for unsuccessful applications.